Pest Control Guide: Bedbugs

 These vampire parasites will cause serious distress to anyone who has to share a bedroom with them.
 Their resilience and rapid reproduction means acting swiftly is always essential.

-While their biting may go unnoticed by some (due their clever use of anaesthetic), the resulting wound can cause skin irritations and more than a few sleepless nights.
+While their biting may go unnoticed by some (due to their clever use of anaesthetic), the resulting wound can cause skin irritations and more than a few sleepless nights.
 When hunting for bedbugs don’t be fooled by their name, don’t just search your sheets, look in places near the bed as well.
-They can be found hiding in. the strangest of places e.g. electronics, picture frames and your sock drawer.
+They can be found hiding in the strangest of places e.g. electronics, picture frames and your sock drawer.

 Dangers of bed bugs: